Namavoor/.github/profile/README.md

 ## About Namavoor

-The Namavoor project aims to build a complete end-to-end open-source Off Grid Energy Storage System for rural development and bring a positive change in the world by providing 24x7 electricity to homes.
+The Namavoor project aims to build a complete end-to-end Off Grid Energy Storage System for rural development and bring a positive change in the world by providing 24x7 electricity to homes.

 <p align="center">